hackersifu/reverse-engineering-learning/FOR610/FOR_610_Notes.md

 - pdf-parser.py - A tool to parse and analyze PDF files, allowing you to extract objects, streams, and metadata.
 - XObject - An external object that is referenced in the PDF file, such as an image or font (mostly images though).
     - Example: /Type /XObject
+- PDF Object Types
+    - /AA - Additional Actions
+    - /OpenAction - Action to be performed when the document is opened
+    - /JS - JavaScript action
+    - /URI - Uniform Resource Identifier action

 # Microsoft Office and VBA Macros